-The recap file contains, in addition to the optimized RF parameters also information about the identity of the installed probe, the cooling gas flow and temperature, MAS frequency, the location where the NMR data are stored.
+The recap file contains, in addition to the optimized RF parameters, information about the identity of the installed probe, the cooling gas flow and temperature, MAS frequency, and the location where the NMR data are stored.

-In our experience, the recap file is a very useful tool to keep track and retrieve all experimental parameters after the experiments have been concluded, in a format that is more convenient than the Bruker acquisition file (acqus).
+In our experience, the recap file is a very useful tool for keeping track of and retrieving all experimental parameters after the experiments have been concluded, in a format that is more convenient than the Bruker acquisition file (acqus).

-An example recap file is shown in Listing S3 in the Supplementary Information.
+An example recap file is shown in Listing S3.

-The same button also allows to read a previously stored "recap file".
+The same button also allows us to read a previously stored "recap file".
 In this way, optimizations saved during a previous NMR session can be automatically put back into the library.
 The user will thus be able to load any experiment from the library with the previously optimized parameters.

-A "Save your pulse program" button allows to save the current pulse program into the present acquisition directory.
+A "Save your pulse program" button allows us to save the current pulse program in the present acquisition directory.
 This button is very useful e.g. when programming/editing pulse sequences: the user can save the present state of a sequence along with the data.
-This allows to more easily develop or debug pulse sequences and retrieve a previous state of a sequence.
+This allows us to more easily develop or debug pulse sequences and retrieve a previous state of a sequence.

-360 2.5.2 Processing macros
+2.5.2 Processing macros

 General processing tools are part of NMRlib and have been introduced before (Favier and Brutscher, 2019).
 As ssNMRlib is part of this library, all previously proposed tools are also available for solid-state NMR experiments.
-Tools are available to add two multi-dimensional spectra (in time- or frequency domain), to phase multi-dimensional (3D, 4D) spectra, or to remove (i.e. set to zero) corrupt FIDs from a multi-dimensional data set, which may arise for example as a consequence of arching in ssNMR experiments using python package (numpy Van Der Walt et al. (2011), nmrglue Helmus and Jaroniec (2013), matplotlib Hunter (2007)).
-Another macro allows to correct FIDs for magnetic-field drift (i.e. shearing of the spectrum), which shall be particularly useful for solid-state NMR experiments, where it is generally not possible to use a deuterium lock to stabilize the field.
-Other routines, described earlier (Favier and Brutscher, 2019) allow generating nmrPipe (Delaglio et al., 1995) processing scripts, or to perform a circular shift to correct for potential mis-settings of the carrier frequency.
-Further scripts, using python/nmrglue/numpy, allow extrating intensities, plotting spectra in matplotlib format or fit data, as discussed e.g. for solution-state NMR experiments (DOSY, TRACT etc), as described (Favier and Brutscher, 2019).
+Tools are available to add two multi-dimensional spectra (in time or frequency domain), to phase multi-dimensional (3D, 4D) spectra, or to remove (i.e. set to zero) corrupt FIDs from a multidimensional data set, which may arise for example as a consequence of arching in ssNMR experiments using python packages (numpy, Van Der Walt et al., 2011, nmrglue, Helmus and Jaroniec, 2013, and Matplotlib, Hunter, 2007).
+Another macro allows us to correct FIDs for magnetic-field drift (i.e. shearing of the spectrum), which shall be particularly useful for solid-state NMR experiments, where it is generally not possible to use a deuterium lock to stabilize the field.
+Other routines described earlier (Favier and Brutscher, 2019) allow nmrPipe (Delaglio et al., 1995) processing scripts to be generated or a circular shift to be performed to correct for potential missettings of the carrier frequency.
+Further scripts, using python/nmrglue/numpy, allow extraction of intensities, plotting spectra in Matplotlib format or fit data, as discussed e.g. for solution-state NMR experiments (DOSY, TRACT, etc.), as described (Favier and Brutscher, 2019).